 How can a Texas Financial POA be revoked?

 Revocation of a Texas Financial POA requires written notice to the agent and any relevant institutions to ensure that the agent’s authority is terminated.
 This helps prevent unauthorized actions on the principal’s financial matters.
-It’s crucial to follow this process to protect the principal’s interests and ensure clarity regarding the POA’s status.
+Following this process is crucial to protect the principal’s interests and ensure clarity regarding the POA’s status.

 Are there misconceptions about Texas Financial POAs?